overextended/fivem-typescript-boilerplate/README.md

 - Use the **GitHub CLI**.
   - `gh repo create <name> --template=overextended/fivem-typescript-boilerplate`

-Navigate to your new directory and execute the following command to install dependencies and choose your web framework.
+Navigate to your new directory and execute the following command to install dependencies.

 ```
-pnpm boilerplate:setup
+pnpm install
 ```

 ## Development